Defined Benefit Pension Plans are THE BEST!

 Just another thing to consider -- some public employees who have a long term employment and a good pension get closer to 100% of "Net take home pay", even though their pension is 60% of wages.

 Questions?
-Email me..
-I want to help folks determine how to retire.
-I might be able to help with your pension calculation or explain your options... just ask!
+Use my Contact Wendy page.
+I want to help you determine how to retire.
+I will help with your pension calculation or explain your options... just ask!